microsoft/MSLab/Scenarios/S2D and SCVMM 2019/readme.md

 ## The lab

 Run all code from DC.
-Run all code in one powershell window.
+Run all code in one PowerShell windows to keep variables.

 ## Do some neccessarities